 Car owner turned owner/driver Jay Stuart drove his #66 Late Model to his first track championship as a driver and second as car owner.
-Stuart also led the division in wins with 5 – the most for any driver overall during the season – en route to the championship title almost 300 points better than Late Model runner-up Tom Fox.
+Stuart also led the division in wins with 6 en route to the championship title almost 300 points better than Late Model runner-up Tom Fox.
 However, Stuart was very vocal about his opinions of the track officials, calling them out to the media at season's end for what he percieved as favoritism to Phil Rondeau.
 Gary Limitone won the Race of Champions qualifier in August.

 There were 15 different winners alone in Strictly Stocks, including 3-time winners John Williams Jr and Allan Wohlstrom.
-Allan's 3 gave him 13 for his career – the most since the division's rebirth in 1988.
+Allan's 3 gave him 12 for his career – the most in the division's history to date.
 2-time winner David Blain won the track championship by 55 points of Williams Jr. He clinched the title after the last points race, which he won, when John Williams Jr (seemingly finishing 5th in the race) was disqualified during post-race technical inspection for an illegal manifold.
 The DQ cost Williams the championship as he had an otherwise insurmountable lead over Blain.

 The NEMA Midgets returned after a one year absence.
 Their 25-lap event on June 2nd was won by Drew Fornoro.
 The Pro-4 Modifieds (formerly the NE Mini Modifieds) made two visits with Sam Stern and Joe Lemay taking down the wins.